bento-platform/bento/README.md

 <br />

 ## Development
-To build upon the `bento_web` service while using bento V2, a few accomodations need to be made to your workspace.
+To build upon the `bento_web` service while using bentoV2 *(Note; this can be done with a number of other services in the stack with slight modifications : see the 'Makefile' and '.env' for details)*, a few accomodations need to be made to your workspace.
 First, move your local bento_web project to the `./lib/web` directory, or clone the web project there with

 ```